yugr/rust-slides/features/cons/cgu/README.md

 Rust uses the concept of codegen units (CGUs) to parallelize compilation of crates and significantly reduce build times (16-32 cgus is the default value).
 However, splitting the program into several independent compilation units prevents some interprocedural optimizations:

 CGUs can be disabled (via `-C codegen-units=1`) e.g. Rustc itself is compiled with [single CGU](https://nnethercote.github.io/2024/03/06/how-to-speed-up-the-rust-compiler-in-march-2024.html).
+Does not seem to be the default case currently, `codegen_units` parameter in `bootstrap.toml` (configuration file for building Rust toolchain) defaults to 16 or 256 (the same for stdlib).
 [Recommended fix](https://llvm.org/devmtg/2021-02-28/slides/Patrick-rust-llvm.pdf) is to use ThinLTO but this [does not always](https://github.com/rust-lang/rust/issues/47745) restore performance:
 > I think at this point the disparity between codegen-units + ThinLTO vs codegen-units=1 is,